Bill-Nova/O-N-2-Quick_Insertion_Sort/README.md

 //I am sharing this just for discussion and to know if anyone has figured out this algorithm in the past...
 This is just an assembly game exercise for me every 1 or 2 years, but to get such an unpleasant response ?

 //And why do you use linked lists if you hate GOTO?
+Or maybe you just don’t understand computers?
 ------------

 //Sort------------------------------------------------------------------------------------------------